 Compassion International is a Christian-based organization where you can sponsor a child from anywhere in the world.
 During the holidays, you and your family can create a special care package (make sure you read Compassion’s guidelines!) with letters and drawings for your sponsored child, letting your kids feel connected with this child.
 We love our little girl, Linet in Kenya!
 She is our family!

 I highly recommend looking into your local Salvation Army!
 My favorite Christmas in high school we spent delivering Christmas meals to people in need in the Tenderloin District of San Francisco.
 No crazy presents and holiday chaos, just giving food to people who didn’t have anyone to celebrate the holidays with.
+The smiles and joy people gave us, and the world that was very different than our own, gave my family and I one-of-a-kind memories to cherish.
 I will never forget it!

 You can also check with the local departments to see if they have ways of giving back to the community.
 My dad's department would host "Shop with a Cop" where the needy families in the community would meet with the police officers and their families at a store and the POA would pay for the children to select their own gifts.

 The department would also sponsor local seniors through "Senior Center's Angel Tree".
 The senior citizens would fill out their needs or wants and place the card on a tree.
 The officer would grab a card or two and shop with their families to fulfill the card and then deliver the gifts to the seniors.

 The holidays don’t have to lose the traditions, the magic, or the quality just because it is different than other families.